Flavonoid: Dietary sources

 Flavonoids (specifically flavanoids such as the catechins) are "the most common group of polyphenolic compounds in the human diet and are found ubiquitously in plants".
 Flavonols, the original bioflavonoids such as quercetin, are also found ubiquitously, but in lesser quantities.
 The widespread distribution of flavonoids, their variety and their relatively low toxicity compared to other active plant compounds (for instance alkaloids) mean that many animals, including humans, ingest significant quantities in their diet.

-Foods with a high flavonoid content include parsley, onions, blueberries and other berries, black tea, green tea and oolong tea, bananas, all citrus fruits, Ginkgo biloba, red wine, sea-buckthorns, buckwheat, and dark chocolate with a cocoa content of 70% or greater.
+Foods with a high flavonoid content include blackberries, black currants, parsley, onions, blueberries and strawberries, red cabbage, black tea, dark chocolate, and citrus fruits.
+One study found high flavonoid content in buckwheat.

-Parsley

-Parsley, both fresh and dried, contains flavones.

-Blueberries

-Blueberries are a dietary source of anthocyanidins.

-Black tea

-Black tea is a rich source of dietary flavan-3-ols.